 This Committee comprises five members of the Board and has terms of reference approved by the Board.
-The Committee met five times aduring 2021/22 and is planned to meet four times in 2022/23.
-The Committee reviews financial performance and items of expenditure requiring committee approval.
+The Committee meets at least five times a year and reviews financial performance and items of expenditure requiring committee approval.
 The Committee also has responsibility for HR, IT, Estates and Health and Safety matters.